edenia/docs.edenia.com/docs/artificial-intelligence/index.md

 ## Integration with Web3

 - Smart contracts that use AI oracles to make data-driven decisions.
+Learn about [smart contract development](/docs/blockchain-web3/eos-learn/smart-contract).
 - Decentralized compute for training models across blockchain networks.
+Explore our [blockchain and Web3 resources](/docs/blockchain-web3).
 - On-chain provenance of AI-generated data (important for auditability).
+See our [EOSIO Protocol guide](/docs/blockchain-web3/eos-learn/eosio-protocol).

 ---